jlapeyre/Symata.jl/README.md

 ##### DumpHold

 DumpHold(expr) prints an internal representation of expr.
 This is similar to Julia `dump'.
-In constrast to `Dump', expr is not evaluated before it's internal representation is printed.
+In contrast to `Dump', expr is not evaluated before it's internal representation is printed.

 See also Dump.